ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 Let's see first the API Setup part.
 Notice that the Schemes supported by default is HTTPS, API Connect does not support HTTP scheme for security reason.
 Some specifications such as OAuth specifications do require the use of HTTPS scheme anyway.

 The host field has been set to $(catalog.host).
-This indicates where the API is deployed and it is dependent of where we deploy it, so it depends of the catalog, hence why this value for this variable.
+This indicates where the API is deployed and it is dependent of where we deploy it, so it depends on the catalog, hence why this value for this variable.

 ![Designer Quote-api info part ](./images/designer-quote-api-info-part.png)